 Tel Aviv, The Financial and Cultural Capital of Israel

 Tel Aviv, the first modern Hebrew city has a lot to offer its visitors.
 It has one of the most beautiful inner city beaches in the world, great nightlife and restaurants.
 It also features interesting sites to see and museums to explore.
 There's Rothschild Boulevard, Neve Tzedek, the Carmel Market, Sarona, the Port, the Tel Aviv Museum of Art and the Palmach and Lehi museums just to name a few of the places worth visiting.

 Haifa, Where Everyone Gets Along

 Haifa, Israel's northern port is home to the Baha'i faith's headquarters.
-Tour the beautiful Baha'i gardens, the restored German colony and visit Elijah's cave on the Carmel mountain range where the city climbs up from the sea.
+Tour the beautiful Baha'i gardens, the restored German colony and visit the Stella Maris Church on the Carmel Mountain Range where the city climbs up from the sea.
 Haifa is also a great base for touring the north.

 The Dead Sea, Even If You Can't Swim You Won't Sink!

 Come to the lowest point on earth - the Dead Sea.
 You can either do it the fancy way by visiting one of the spas in the Ein Gedi area or just go to one of the beaches.
 There is such a high salt content that nothing can live in the water - hence the name.
 And because of the salt you will float!
 The Dead Sea area has many attractions such as the Ein Gedi Nature Reserve, Mount Sdom and Arad.